jsking751/Capstone_1/Final_Report.md

 -   [HHC Measures by Agency Data](https://catalog.data.gov/dataset/home-health-care-agencies-c1765)
 -   [CMS Health Care Provider Zipcodes](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/Provider-of-Services/POS2016.html)

-While other HHC quality data does exist as additional potential datasets, this data does not coincide with the timing of CMS’ hospital readmission reduction program, and thus has a more limited usefulness.
+While other `HHC quality data` does exist as additional potential datasets, this data does not coincide with the timing of CMS’ hospital readmission reduction program, and thus has a more limited usefulness.
 <br>
 <br>
 **Crafting the Datasets:**
 <br><br>
 *Part 1: Data by State*
 <br><br>
-The first dataset crafted in this analysis was a merged dataset of the hospital readmission data, the HHC quality measures data, and the HHC additional quality measures data.
+The first dataset crafted in this analysis was a merged dataset of the hospital readmission data, the `HHC quality measures` data, and the `HHC additional quality measures` data.
 <br><br>
 To begin, the readmission data needed to be munged.
-Unuseful columns were removed from the original dataset, and the remaining columns were renamed for ease of access while coding.
+Unuseful columns (Footnotes, Start and End Dates, ect.) were removed from the original dataset, and the remaining columns were renamed for ease of access while coding.
 Furthermore, numeric data was coerced from its original object type to a float64 type.
 <br><br>
-Subsequently, after being cleaned, the data needed to be grouped down to the state level.
-Since hospitals and HHC providers are often separate entities, grouping by state was the simplest way to meaningfully attach HHC quality measures with the hospital readmission ratios.
+Subsequently, after being cleaned, the next step of feature engineering was to be group the observations down to the state level.
+Since hospitals and `HHC providers` are often separate entities, grouping by state was the simplest way to meaningfully attach `HHC quality measures` with the hospital readmission ratios.
 Prior to grouping the data, a hospital count by state list and excessive readmission count by state list were created to be added into the final dataset.
 Afterwards, each column was added into the final cleaned dataset through use of the groupby method on the state feature and calculating the sum or mean of the column where appropriate.
 <br><br>
 All the code used for cleaning the hospital readmission data can be found [here](https://github.com/jsking751/Capstone_1/blob/master/Data%20Munging/readmissions_cleaning.ipynb).
 <br><br>
-Now it was time to clean both the HHC quality and additional quality measures datasets and merge them onto the readmission dataset.
+Now it was time to clean both the `HHC quality and additional quality measures` datasets and merge them onto the readmission dataset.
 Fortunately, very little cleaning was required as the data was already grouped by state and next to no NaN values were found.
 As such, all that was required was dropping unuseful columns, renaming the remaining columns for ease of access, and merging the three datasets together into one through a merge on the state feature.
-It is important to note that merging the data resulted in some observations being lost.
-Those observations included US territories that were included in the HHC data, but not in the readmission data.
+It is important to note that merging the data resulted in the loss of observations.
+Those observations included U.S. territories that were included in the `HHC data`, but not in the readmission data.
 <br><br>
 All the code used for cleaning the HHC data and merging the three datasets can be found [here](https://github.com/jsking751/Capstone_1/blob/master/Data%20Munging/ratings_cleaning_merging.ipynb).
 <br><br>